 Both venous and arterial embolization is possible, depending on the number of feeders, and controversy persists in regards to the optimal approach.
 Options include 5:

 - transtorcular or transvenous embolization of the dilated vein

 - complete or incomplete occlusion

-Both coils and acrylic glue can be used 5.
+Both coils and acrylic glue can be used in a single procedure or in staged approach 5.

 Radiosurgery has been tried but is limited to patients who are not candidates for other treatment modalities 5.